 False umbilical cord knots are commonly formed variants in the umbilical cord anatomy.
-It basically represents, exaggerated looping of the umbilical cord vessels, causing focal dilatation of the umbilical cord vessels.
+It basically represents an exaggerated looping of the umbilical cord vessels, causing focal dilatation of the umbilical cord vessels.

 Fanconi anemia is a rare disorder characterized by progressive bone marrow failure, various congenital abnormalities, and predisposition to malignancies (often acute myeloid leukemia).
-It is considered the commonest type of inherited marrow failure syndrome 7.
+Bone marrow failure usually results in decreased production of all blood cells.
+It is considered the commonest ...

 Female pseudohermaphroditism (FPH) is a form of disorder of gender development.

-Patients with female pseudohermaphroditism have female internal genitalia and female karyotype (XX) with various degree of external genitalia virilization.
+Patients with female pseudohermaphroditism have female internal genitalia and female karyotype (46 XX) with various degree of external genitalia virilization.

-Femur fibula ulna (FFU) syndrome is a rare congenital non lethal anomaly which is classically characterized by unilateral limb defects of the femur and fibular or one limb followed by a contralateral defect in the ulna 2.
-There has however be several variations including bilateral involvement 4....
+Femur fibula ulna (FFU) syndrome is a rare congenital non-lethal anomaly which is classically characterized by unilateral limb defects of the femur and fibula of one limb followed by a contralateral defect in the ulna 2.
+There have however been several variations described including bilateral in...